scala/docs.scala-lang/2018-11-26-sip-minutes.md

 ## Date and Location
-The meeting took place on the 1-3 November 2018 during the working hours, 9 AM - 5 PM CET, at EPFL in Lausanne, Switzerland as well as other locations.
+The meeting took place on November 1-3 2018, during the working hours 9 AM - 5 PM CET, at EPFL in Lausanne, Switzerland as well as other locations.

 The meeting was not recorded.